-British engineer (and Saildrone CEO) Richard Jenkins was an undergraduate in mechanical engineering at Imperial College London in 1998 when he was first introduced to land-sailing and the idea was to beat the wind-powered world speed record, which stood at 116.7 mph at the time.
+Saildrone founder and CEO Richard Jenkins grew up in Lymington, UK, on the Solent, and has been passionate about both sailing and boatbuilding since childhood.
+He was racing dinghies by the age of 10, completed his first Atlantic crossing at 16, and by his 20s, he was working on boat designs for super maxis.
+He was an undergraduate in mechanical engineering at Imperial College London in 1998 when he was first introduced to land-sailing and the idea was to beat the wind-powered world speed record, which stood at 116.7 mph at the time.

 That kernel of an idea became a passion pursuit he called Windjet.
 For the next 10 years, 1999 – 2009, Jenkins relentlessly pursued the record, testing five different evolutions of the vehicle, on a mixture of surfaces from ice in Canada, to Salt lakes in Australia, to dry, alkali lake beds in North America.
 In 2007 he finally found a title sponsor and partnered with Ecotricity, a UK wind power producer, and the Windjet Project became known as the Ecotricity Greenbird—a nod to Donald Campbell’s Bluebird, but run on clean wind power, rather than dirty fossil fuels.